-Call to find your local Area Agency on Aging and services for the elderly and caregivers, including respite care providers.
+Visit website or call to find your local Area Agency on Aging and services for the elderly and caregivers, including respite care providers.

 National Volunteer Caregiving Network

-Call to find volunteer caregiving assistance.
+Visit website or call to find volunteer caregiving assistance.

 Prepared by Family Caregiver Alliance.
 Funded by the California Department of Mental Health. ©2003 Family Caregiver Alliance.
 All rights reserved.